puppetlabs/puppetlabs-packer/templates/macos/README.md

     10.13/x86_64/vmware.base.json
 ```

+### 10.14 Mojave

+For 10.14 at boot command there is a problem focusing the language window with packer near the finish of os install
+to bypass this issue you have to manually select the last steps from installer
+the last tag from boot command is set to wait 45 minutes for macos to install and to be able execute the last steps described below.

+Manually select language input, keyboard set user to osx and password to puppet.

+When the install is done, open terminal execute following steps:
+1 change root passwd to puppet (sudo passwd root) command
+2 edit (/etc/ssh/sshd_config) and set (PermitRootLogin yes)
+3 execute: (systemsetup -setremotelogin on) to allow ssh connection
+4 reboot OS, this is needed because at first reboot some configuration .plist is generated that is needed in puppet manifests.

 **VSphere**

 Once the 10.13 base build is finished, you can build and ship the 10.13 vsphere image.
 You will need to supply the following environment variables: